gchq/sleeper/docs/14-release-process.md

 2. Update the [roadmap](16-roadmap.md) and remove any planned features that have been implemented in this release.

-3. Update the [NOTICES](../NOTICES) file with any version changes made by Dependabot.
+3. Make sure the [NOTICES](../NOTICES) file is up to date, particularly from any version changes made by Dependabot.

 4. Create an issue for the release, and create a branch for that issue.